Artchibald/WTW_107405_product_logo_template_script/README.md

 			);
 ```

-If you enable strict mode by removing the return from convertTo CMYK, all colors must be referenced from the array.
+If you enable strict mode by removing the return from convertToCMYK, all colors must be referenced from the array.
 You shouldn't declare new colours outside the RGB and CMYK where possible.

 As a developer, hard coding colour values can be used for debugging but you should then remove them and reference them from the 2 colour arrays instead.